-Participants generally have Mutual Obligation Requirements, such as looking for work and participating in Activities that will improve their employment prospects.
-These include the requirement for Participants to participate in Work for the Dole or other approved Activities in order to meet their requirements.
+Job seekers generally have Mutual Obligation Requirements, such as looking for work and participating in Activities that will improve their employment prospects.
+These include the requirement for job seekers to participate in Work for the Dole or other approved Activities in order to meet their Six Month Activity Requirement (SMAR) and Annual Activity Requirements (AARs).

-Work health and safety is a fundamental requirement of the Work for the Dole program.
-Participants must be safe at all times when participating in Work for the Dole activities.
+Work health and safety is a fundamental requirement of the Work for the Dole Program.
+Participants must be safe at all times when participating in Work for the Dole Activities.
 Work health and safety needs to be assessed at the outset when contemplating whether an Activity is suitable for Work for the Dole.
-Where work health and safety concerns are identified that cannot be removed or adequately controlled, the Activity must not proceed as a Work for the Dole activity.
+Where work health and safety concerns are identified that cannot be removed or adequately controlled, the Activity must not proceed as a Work for the Dole Activity.